 - 1. When area or personnel exposure sampling indicates that the action level or permissible exposure limit of an OSHA regulated substance (29 CFR 1910 subpart Z) which requires exposure monitoring and medical surveillance is routinely exceeded. - 2.
 When laboratory personnel develop signs and symptoms of exposure specific to the chemical being used or stored in the area.
-A Material Safety Data Sheet (MSDS) or other specific information will help to provide information concerning this evaluation. - 3.
+A Safety Data Sheet (SDS) or other specific information will help to provide information concerning this evaluation. - 3.
 When a spill, leak, explosion or other circumstance occurs that may result in an exposure to the chemical.
 This includes direct eye or skin contact.

-When one of the above conditions are met, the Safety Officer will assist with supplying the following information to the physician performing the evaluation:
+When one of the above conditions are met, the Environmental Safety and Health Department will assist with supplying the following information to the physician performing the evaluation:

 - 1. Suspected chemical(s) to which personnel have been exposed. - 2.
 Other chemicals being used or stored in the area. - 3.
-Signs and symptoms experienced by the employee.
-University of Maryland Baltimore County Office of Environmental Safety & Health Phone 410 455-2918 Fax 410 455-1166 Revised 01/2019

-- 4. Conditions of exposure.

-- 5. Engineering control measures that are in use.

-- 6. Monitoring devices in use in the area.

-- 7. Previous monitoring results.

-- 8. Information the physician is required to include in the medical evaluation.
+Signs and symptoms experienced by the employee. - 4.
+Conditions of exposure. - 5.
+Engineering control measures that are in use. - 6.
+Monitoring devices in use in the area. - 7.
+Previous monitoring results. - 8.
+Information the physician is required to include in the medical evaluation.

-This information will be obtained from investigation by the Safety Officer, the MSDS, the chemical information list for the area/laboratory and any specific records available concerning the incident.
+This information will be obtained from investigation by the Environmental Safety and Health Department, the SDS, the chemical information list for the area/laboratory and any specific records available concerning the incident.

-When medical consultations and/or examinations are performed, the licensed physician is required to supply, in writing to the Safety Officer, an opinion concerning the following information.
+When medical consultations and/or examinations are performed, the licensed physician is required to supply, in writing to the Environmental Safety and Health Department, an opinion concerning the following information.
 Only information pertaining to the specific exposure is required: